apache/axis-axis2-java-core/modules/samples/databinding/README.txt

 Introduction
 ============

-This sample demonstrates how use WSDL2Java generated code with Castor
+This sample demonstrates how to use WSDL2Java generated code with Castor

 Running of this sample assumes that you are running this within the extracted release folder.